The Rise Of German Coffee Brands And How They Became Popular

 Germany is actually the largest roaster in the world.
 They import large quantities, and as much as they love their coffee, they cannot consume all their imports.

 As a result, they re-export all over the world.

 What Is German Coffee And How To Make It

 A simple drip coffee, which is made the world over, is the Germans’ favorite method.

 The main difference is the type of roast that is used.
 A mild roast is used that is not too strong or bitter, but is full of flavor.

 75% – 80% of all households have filter coffee machines.
 Or else they make use of the filter when using manual methods of steeping their brew.

-They have also developed their own way of preparing more exotic coffees – all using famous German coffee brands.
+They have also developed their own way of preparing more exotic coffees – all using famous German roasted coffee.

 These coffee styles do not only warm you up in the winter cold but have variations to cool you off on hot summer days too.

 There are 3 main types of German coffee drinks: